Myndex/WCAG-International-Law/LEGACY/indexW3.md

 {% include excol.html type="middle" %}

--   **Law** – A law has completed the legislation process, and is put into effect as the law of the land.
+-   **Law** – XA law has completed the legislation process, and is put into effect as the law of the land.
 -   **Policy** – Outlines the goals of a government ministry or agency as well as the methods and principles to achieve those goals.